Quantum-Classical Dynamical Brackets: Introduction

 In obtaining these results, no extra assumptions are made.
 The hybrid setup, along with its allowed set of hybrid variables, comes naturally out of the partial classical limit.
 While hybrid dynamics is not generally consistent for all hybrid variables, quantum mechanics and its partial classical limit already contain a large class of hybrid variables that have consistent dynamics.
 This class of variables can be found using the methods described in this paper.

 We derive the hybrid bracket from a partial application of the classical limit.
-The phase space formulation of quantum mechanics is used.
-It provides a general, lucid transition from quantum to classical, avoiding the possible confusions of defining such transitions in operator quantum mechanics \cite{ballentine_quantum_1998}.
-Of course, the phase space formulation is algebraically equivalent to the operator formulation, so that it is straightforward to translate the bracket obtained into the more familiar language of operators.
+The phase-space formulation of quantum mechanics is used.
+It provides a general lucid transition from quantum to classical, avoiding the possible confusions of defining such transitions in operator quantum mechanics \cite{ballentine_quantum_1998}.
+Of course, the phase-space formulation is algebraically equivalent to the operator formulation, so it is straightforward to translate the bracket obtained into the more familiar language of operators.

 This paper is arranged as follows.
-In Sec.~\ref{sec:taste}, we outline the main ideas of the paper and the form of a general quantum-classical bracket.
-The derivation of the bracket is shown in~\ref{sec:derivation} after a brief review of quantum mechanics in phase space.
+In Sec.~\ref{sec:taste} we outline the main ideas of the paper and the form of a general quantum-classical bracket.
+The derivation of the bracket is shown in Sec.~\ref{sec:derivation} after a brief review of quantum mechanics in phase space.
 We discuss the consistency of the dynamics of interacting quantum and classical variables and backreaction in Sec.~\ref{sec:interaction}.
-In Sec~\ref{sec:JL}, we detail the condition for the hybrid bracket to obey the Jacobi identity and the Leibniz rule.
+In Sec.~\ref{sec:JL} we detail the condition for the hybrid bracket to obey the Jacobi identity and the Leibniz rule.
 The allowed classes of hybrid variables are discussed in Sec.~\ref{sec:subalg} along with some examples of such classes.
-Finally, dynamics of hybrid variables, in the Heisenberg and Schrödinger pictures is presented in Sec.~\ref{sec:dynamics}.
+Finally, the dynamics of hybrid variables in the Heisenberg and Schrödinger pictures is presented in Sec.~\ref{sec:dynamics}.